delmetskellogg/tacogram-auth/README.md

 ### Step 1 - Users

-- Secure data in transit: Modify the new user form to obfuscate the password from view
+- Secure data in transit: Modify the new user form to obfuscate the password from view. done
-- Secure data at rest: When creating a new user, encrypt the user's password with bcrypt
+- Secure data at rest: When creating a new user, encrypt the user's password with bcrypt. done
 - __Challenge__: Do not `save` a new user if the user's email is already taken

 ### Step 2 - Sessions

-- Secure data in transit: Modify the new session form to obfuscate the password from view
+- Secure data in transit: Modify the new session form to obfuscate the password from view. done
 - In `app/controllers/sessions_controller.rb`, authenticate a user:
   - find user by email.
     - if no user is found: redirect to `/sessions/new` with a `flash` message